ylaksana/ylaksana/README.md

     <summary>
         <a href="https://github.com/ylaksana/Deep-Learning-Projects"><u>Deep Learning Projects</u></a> - Classification Networks <img src = 'https://raw.githubusercontent.com/ylaksana/ylaksana/main/master/resources/icons8-pytorch-48.png' title='PokeCaller' alt='Python' width='17'/>
     </summary>
     These are class projects that involved designing and optimizing neural networks.
 These networks utilize the PyTorch library in Python and they deal with challenges such as objection detection and computer vision using batched images.
-The projects I have undertaken in the class so far involve training convolutional and fully convolutional networks to classify various objects in road settings.
+I also did state based learning for SuperTuxKart hockey matches and developed a network policy that was suitable for scoring goals.
     <br>
 </p>
 </details>